Shivam4819/FoodDelivery/README.md

 ## API

-- This application has 7 api
+- This application has 4 api

 - restaurantlist- This api fetches the details of restaurant from the database and display that data on front end

 - fetchMenu- This api return the menu list of particular restaurant.

-- addMenu- This api adds the specific item in cart.

-- cartItem- Ths api return all the data stored in cart table.

-- deletItem- This api deletes the specific item from cart.

 - placeOrder- This api stores all the data when order is finally placed.